 During her lifetime Astrid Lindgren donated large sums of money to good causes.
 She used her voice to speak up for the weak and vulnerable and protested against injustices and oppression.
 It goes without saying that we, therefore, should share some of our profits with organisations that work with children’s rights across the world.

-The Astrid Lindgren Company’s board consists of four people.
+The board of The Astid Lindgren Company consists of three people.
 Below you will find information about each board member.

 When Astrid Lindgren published her first books in the beginning of the 1940s no one realised what an enterprise she had set in motion.
 For as long as Astrid Lindgren was alive and in good health she managed her own rights.
 For many years she did so by herself, and then later with her trusted colleague Kerstin Kvint.
 The company that came to be the basis for ‘Saltkråkan’ was founded at the end of the 1960s.
 This company was called ‘Tre Lindgren’ and managed the rights to film, television and theatre productions.
 The name referred to Astrid Lindgren herself, as well as her son and daughter-in-law who worked for the company.
 Astrid, the author, however, waited until 1998 before starting the company that would manage her literary rights.
 That company was named ‘Saltkråkan’ after the book Seacrew Island.
 The two companies were later merged and are now owned by Astrid Lindgren’s descendants.
 During the spring of 2018 it changed name from ‘Saltkråkan AB’ to the Astrid Lindgren Company.